dosanity/dosanity.github.io/webpages/MNIST-digits-analysis.md

 # MNIST Handwritten Digits

 The MNIST handwritten digit dataset consists of images of handwritten digits, together with labels indicating which digit is in each image.
-We can see that images are just matrices with scalar values so we can apply the different classification algorithms on them.
+We can see that images are just matrices with scalar values so we can apply the different classification algorithms to them.

 Because both the features and the labels are present in this dataset (and labels for large datasets are generally difficult/expensive to obtain), this dataset is frequently used as a benchmark to compare various classification methods.
 For example, [this webpage](http://yann.lecun.com/exdb/mnist/) gives a comparison of a variety of different classification methods on MNIST.